 - Shape the loaves in a tight ball.
 A taut shape makes the loaf rise upwards instead of spreading out as it proves.

 - Put a pan of water in the oven while the loaves bake.
 A steamy baking environment allows the bread to rise higher and develop a lovely crunchy crust.

-- Use a thermometer to check if the bread is cooked.
-It’s very difficult to tell otherwise.
-This rosemary bread should have a minimum internal temperature of 190 F.
+- Use a thermometer to check if it is cooked.
+It's very difficult to tell otherwise.
+It should have a minimum internal temperature of 190 F.

 - Digital Kitchen Scale: measuring ingredients accurately couldn't be easier with this scale!

-- Wilton 11×17-Inch Cookie Sheets: these warp-resistant cookie sheets are my favorite ones for baking.
+- Wilton 11x17-Inch Cookie Sheets: these warp-resistant cookie sheets are my favorite ones for baking.

-- Stainless Steel Lasagna Pan: this pan is perfect for adding steam to the oven while the bread bakes.
+- Stainless Steel Lasagna Pan: this pan is perfect for adding steam to the oven while the loaves bake.

-- Digital Thermometer: you’ll always know if your bread is baked by using this thermometer.
+- Digital Thermometer: you'll always know if your loaf is baked by using this thermometer.

 This crusty Italian rosemary bread tastes like the rustic loaves from Macaroni Grill.
 Use this amazing homemade bread for sandwiches, or just dip into olive oil for a simple comfort food snack.
 This recipe is sure to be a huge hit with your family!